subv3rsiv3/website/_posts/2024-09-03-how-to-setup-pi-hole-with-docker-compose.md

 - Visit a website known for displaying ads to confirm they are being blocked.
 - Use the Pi-hole admin interface to monitor your network activity and see how many ads are being blocked in real-time.

-## Coming Soon: Advanced Pi-hole Configuration
+## Advanced Pi-hole Configuration

 Now that you have Pi-hole up and running, you've made a significant leap toward a more secure, ad-free network.
 But this is just the beginning!
-In our next article, we’ll cover advanced Pi-hole configurations, including custom block lists, integration with other security tools, and performance optimization for various hardware.
+[Check out the advanced configuration article](./2024-09-05-advanced-pi-hole-configuration.md)

 Stay tuned for more in-depth guides on how to enhance your network’s security!